• 17075 Devonshire St., Suite 205 Northridge, CA 91325

 • Shower and wash your hair before arrival — avoid applying oils, gels, or conditioner, as these can interfere with electrode adhesion

-• Bring comfortable sleepwear and any toiletries you need
+• Bring comfortable two-piece sleepwear, your pillow (optional), and any toiletries you need

 • Continue taking your regular medications unless instructed otherwise by your physician

-• If you use CPAP at home, bring your machine and mask
+• If you use CPAP or BiPAP at home, bring your mask

 Conditions Evaluated in Our Sleep Lab